ProstoyVadila/goproj/README.md

 ```bash
 goproj
 ```
-And answer a few questions:
+and answer a few questions:
 ```
 Let's start!
 Please, enter your name: Bob
 Please, enter your new project (package) name: github.com/Bobert/new_project
 Please, add a description to your project: my new project
 ```
-That's it!
+That's it! \
+Please, Enjoy! :)

 ## Plans
 - udpate cli ui/ux to make it prettier and more fun
 - add an option to choose a [license](https://choosealicense.com/)
 - add cli args to skip a starter quiz
-- add initial setup configuration (to do setup only once)
+- add initial setup configuration (to do setup only once and forever)